OptaTours/optatours.com/_posts/blog/2017-11-04-optimize-tour-resources-part-1.md

 ---
-title:  "Cut Tour Costs and Automate Scheduling with Mixed Integer / Linear Programming"
+title:  "Cut Tour Costs and Automate Scheduling with Mixed Integer / Linear Programming."
-excerpt: "Sometimes it's just too difficult to optimize how many tour runnings you should allocate to the schedule .
+excerpt: "Sometimes it's just too difficult to optimize how many tour runnings you should allocate to the schedule.
 Here's a cool technique you can try!"
 page_code_ref: optimize-tour-resources-part-1
 type: blog